 The bondsan strode forward and kicked Gabe in the ribs.

-Gabe grunted against the pain and spat blood onto the floor.
+Gabe grunted and spat blood onto the floor.

 There were six members of the cadre in the room.
 Avril’s gaze took them all in.
 Each one sported injuries that ranged from minor cuts and abrasions to barely healed wounds that should have ended their lives permanently.